zawster/Unirom/README.md

 University Management System developed in JavaFX.
 <hr>

-## Basic Introduction
+## Introduction
-This is my university semester project.
-This software is developed in JavaFX language and I use MySQL for databases.
-This application is basically used to handle university tasks.
-For example, Teacher upload marks, attendance etc, and students can view marks, attendance.
-Student has also options to register the courses, see the full study plan of different semesters.
-He also can view his/her fee details of registered courses.
-Students can also see his/her transcript.
-There is an admin who handles the overall process.
-Admin can add new Students also can add new Faculty members and assign him a course.
-Admin can also add new courses and can delete existing courses.
-All the tasks I mentioned above are implemented in this application.
-Though this is my semester project so it is as much as perfect.
-Because in semesters we have limited time to submit iterations and final working product.
-So here are some clicks of my application.
+This project was developed as part of my university semester coursework.
+The application is built using **JavaFX** for the frontend and **MySQL** as the database.

+The system is designed to manage various university-related tasks and provides role-based functionality for students, teachers, and administrators.

+### Features

+#### Teacher Module
+- Upload student marks
+- Manage student attendance records

+#### Student Module
+- View marks and attendance
+- Register for courses
+- View complete semester study plans
+- Check fee details for registered courses
+- View academic transcripts

+#### Admin Module
+- Add new students
+- Add new faculty members
+- Assign courses to faculty
+- Add new courses
+- Delete existing courses
+- Manage overall system operations

+All of the above functionalities are implemented within this application.

 <hr>

 ### Main Window